winder/Universal-G-Code-Sender/README.md

 * Utilizes One-Jar to bundle all dependencies into a single runnable .jar file.
 * Developed with NetBeans 7.2.1 or later.
 * For development you will need to install RXTX.
-* To build a release open the 'Files' pane and right click build.xml, then select 'Run Target' > 'onejar-build-release'.
+* To build a release using Netbeans open the 'Files' pane and right click build.xml, then select 'Run Target' > 'onejar-build-release'.
 A new directory named 'release' will contain the .zip file.

 Changelog